vmware-archive/kubeless/docs/proposals/decoupling-triggers-and-runtimes.md

 Note: Properties with brackets can be empty.
 Any required property can be added in the future maintaining backwards compatibility.

- - Data: Serialized version of the request body
- - Metadata: Information about the request
+ - Event: Information about the request
-   - Type: Type of the request ("HTTP", "PubSub", "Scheduled", ...)
-   - Body: Raw input received
+   - "Key": Used to send data to the function, can be any "key" identifier.
+For example a message `{"message": "Hello world!"}` will be read in the function as `event.message`.
+That's the way Lambda and Openwhisk handle parameters.
+   - Source: Event emmiter information
    - Content-type: Explicit content type
    - Path: (HTTP request only) Path of the call
    - Method: (HTTP request only) HTTP method used (GET, POST, PUT…)